 I love making soups year round, making big batches, and freezing it in small containers for quick lunches.
 Just defrost in the microwave or overnight in the fridge and you have a meal in no time!
 If you like soup, I posted a few other recipes over the last few months including Shrimp Broccoli & Cheese Soup and Shrimp & Veggie Egg Drop Soup that you might like.

-An immersion blender definitely comes in handy when making soup!
+An immersion blender definitely comes in handy when making soup including this cauliflower soup!
 If you do not have an immersion blender you can process the soup in small batches in a blender or food processor BUT make sure you leave the top partly off to allow the steam to escape otherwise you are going to end up with a BIG mess!
+Hope you enjoy this Creamy Parmesan Cauliflower Soup!

 I’m just a poor blogger and all I ask for is a little love to keep me going.
 So please don’t forget to ENTER my current giveaways for some great prizes!
 If you like this recipe, please follow me on FACEBOOK or TWITTER.
 You can also sign-up to receive my recipes and posts by EMAIL or RSS.
 Thanks for visiting Snappy Gourmet!